The Federal Government will Become America's Model Employer for the 21st Century.

 Your deferred annuity is based on the length of service and high-3 average salary in effect when you separated from Federal service.
 Go to the FERS Computation page.

 Use form RI 92-19, Application for Deferred or Postponed Retirement to apply for deferred or postponed retirement annuity under the Federal Employees Retirement System.
-Use form RI 92-19A, Applying for Deferred or Postponed Retirement under the Federal Employees Retirement System (FERS) for instructions on how to complete the RI 92-19.
+For instructions on how to complete the RI 92-19, use form RI 92-19A, a pamphlet entitled Applying for Deferred or Postponed Retirement under the Federal Employees Retirement System (FERS).

 Send your application to OPM approximately 60 days before you want your benefits to begin.
 Send your completed application to: